 - University of Colorado Business Degree with an Emphasis on Finance 2001

-- Licensed real estate broker for 17 years (licensed in 2002)
+- Licensed real estate broker for about 20 years

 - Sold More than 1,000 houses (my team, brokerage and as an agent)

 - Founder of Investfourmore.com (routinely listed as a top real estate blog)

 - Been on the Bigger Pockets Podcast twice